EliasGcf/gobarber-api/README.md

 ## 🚀 Technologies

-Technologies that i used to develop this api
+Technologies that I used to develop this api

 - [Node.js](https://nodejs.org/en/)
 - [TypeScript](https://www.typescriptlang.org/)